South Jersey: Sports

 Many South Jerseyans root for Philadelphia professional sports teams including the Phillies, Eagles, Flyers, 76ers, and Union.
 In southern Ocean County, there is a strong mix of Philadelphia and New York sports fans since the county's media markets overlap.
 While there are no major league teams in South Jersey, in recent seasons the 76ers have held training camp at Stockton University in Galloway Township.
 In 2016, the 76ers opened a practice facility on the Camden waterfront.
-The Flyers practice in Voorhees.
+The Flyers practice in Voorhees at the local Skate Zone.

 South Jersey has been home to a number of minor league teams.
-Currently, the Jersey Shore BlueClaws play in Lakewood and are an affiliate of the Phillies.
+The Jersey Shore BlueClaws play in Lakewood and are an affiliate of the Phillies.
 Minor league soccer is also played in South Jersey, as the Ocean City Nor'easters of the Premier Development League are based in Ocean City.
 The Nor'easters play their home games at Carey Stadium.

 In 2007, the WNBA was considering expansion in Atlantic City.
 The Atlantic City ownership group competed with other groups from Philadelphia, Atlanta, Kansas City, Albuquerque, Colorado, and the San Francisco Bay Area.
 In the end, the expansion franchise was awarded to Atlanta.